 The Alte Pinakothek which was built by Leo von Klenze in the Classicistic style in 1836.
 This building was path-breaking for European museum architecture at the time.
 The museum presents milestones of European painting from the Middle Age through Renaissance to Baroque.

 The Neue Pinakothek is closed to the public for structural reasons and in preparation for a comprehensive renovation scheme from 31 December 2018 until 2025.
-A selection of masterpieces of 19th-century art will be shown on the groundfloor of the Alte Pinakothek (East Wing) from the summer of 2019 onwards.
+Since summer 2019, a selection of masterpieces of 19th century art has been on display on the ground floor of the Alte Pinakothek (East Wing).

 The Pinakothek der Moderne accommodates the Neue Sammlung – the International Design Museum, the Collection of Modern Art, the Museum of Architecture and the Graphics Collection.